8x8-dxi/ContactNowAPI/ECNOW.md

         3. *EXPIRED*

-            All records have been expired within a dataset and are no longer available to be dialled.
+            All records have been closed and are no longer available to be dialled.
             You will also not be able to edit or reopen the record once expired.

     2. Priority